FedeClaudi/Term.jl/README.md

 - [x] panel
   - [x] panel subtitle (new make line method)
   - [ ] set height + vertical alignment

 #### features
+- [ ] allow things like Panel and TextBox to `fill` their parent and `fit` their content.
 - [ ] inspect
+  - [ ] type/struct inspection
+  - [ ] type hierarchy tree
 - [ ] error's traceback
 - [ ] logging
+- [ ] pretty print common data structures
+  - [ ] highlight type info ::Type or <:Type

 - [ ] latex->unicode parsing (https://github.com/phfaist/pylatexenc)
 - [ ] markdown parsing
+- [ ] code syntax highlighting

 ## BUGS
 - [ ] nested tags, outer's color/bg not correctly restored
 - [ ] style: if a tag is at the beginning of a multiline string, it should be repeated on each line?
 - [x] panel: style's mode applies to title too.
 - [ ] `textbox` a bit buggy, produces weird output occasionally
+  - [ ] `textbox` should "clean" the text, lay it out, and then inject the style back in
+  - [ ] when splitting a line the style should be carried over